ckunte/latex-snippets-vim/README.md

-# LaTeX snippets for Vim
+# LaTeX snippets for Vim and Neovim

 This repository provides LaTeX [UltiSnips][us] snippets for Vim.
 Sorry that was a mouthful.
 It simply means these snippets require UltiSnips plug-in pre-installed to work as intended.